astro313/FirstYear/mod1/response.md

 3:
 - the left panels on Fig 1 and 2 should show the same region (have the same RA/DEC axes).
 It is also tough to tell by eye if the VLA9GHz and SMA emission is coincident.
-Perhaps these can be overlayed on Fig 1.
+Perhaps these can be overlaid on Fig 1.

 > We adjusted the panel sizes as suggested, and marked the locations